SafetyGraphics/safetyGraphics/README.md

 ### Standalone charts

-Users can also initialize standalone charts with a few lines of code.
-This works best for data sets using [ADaM](https://www.cdisc.org/standards/foundational/adam) or [SDTM](https://www.cdisc.org/standards/foundational/sdtm) data standards:
+Users can also initialize customized standalone charts with a few lines of code.

 ```r
 devtools::install_github("ASA-DIA-InteractiveSafetyGraphics/safetyGraphics")